 As Withnail’s uncle said, “Come on, lads, the sky’s beginning to bruise, night must fall, and we shall be forced to camp.”
 Why do I mention it?
 Not quite sure, myself, but there has to be something there in the first line to entice you to begin reading.
 Naturally, that should be followed with some sort of cohesive thought meant to grab your attention, perhaps a bit of a head fake to throw you off the scent of where this one is going.
 On the one hand, it should be obvious that whatever I’m talking about in the beginning should segue smoothly into me asking you to help in the creation of the drink, which I then reveal in the last line of the first paragraph.
-To be fair, it is usually done in a manner that is a bit strained, a nod to me trying to be a bit too clever, while just getting enough words in that I feel good about the opening since I rarely mention what I am really thinking till after the break and often not until the drink itself is made.
+To be fair, it is usually done in a manner that is a bit strained, a nod to me trying to be too clever, while just getting enough words in that I feel good about the opening since I rarely mention what I am really thinking till after the break and often not until the drink itself is made.
 So, with that in mind, won’t you please join me as we stand and make, The Full Monte.

 Standing and making “the fully monty” is the simplest thing in the world, if you are brave enough or drunk enough.
 The term refers to “going all the way” with something, most often a striptease resulting in full nudity, generally by a fella.
 Not sure what the corresponding term would be for a lady or non-specific friend.
 Not sure why we would really need gender specific terms for this at all.
 In any case, we are not doing that tonight, or at least I am not, feel free to make your beverages in whatever state of undress best suits you and your current mood, because we are making the Full Monte.
 This riff on the Manhattan was created by Jennelle Engleson for the bar at The 404 Kitchen in Nashville.
 It features that lovely Italian Amaro Montenegro and some flipped proportions, hence the name.
 Let’s make it and see if things get more or less interesting.